 In this part of the guide we will discuss some of the best brands currently available on the market.

 C. F. Martin & Company, often referred to only as Martin, is one of the oldest and most dedicated acoustic guitar manufacturer in the world.
 It’s Martin who first invented the popular Dreadnought acoustic guitar, that has since taken over the world like wild fire.

 Their guitars are hand crafted by some of the best people in the business, and are considered to be the elite of acoustic guitar world.
 Martin guitars are definitely not cheap, but you can’t put a price on excellence.
 C. F. Martin & Company acoustic guitars are recommended to seasoned guitar players who developed and honed their taste, and know exactly what they want.

 Created in 1974 by Bob Taylor and Kurt Listug, Taylor Guitars is one of the leading acoustic guitar manufacturers on the market.
 They make some of the best sounding guitars you can find, blending a mixture of modern trends and ultimate craftsmanship.
 Along with C. F. Martin & Company, Taylor Guitars is the elite brand of acoustic guitars.

 Seagull is a company that started making guitars in early ’80s.
-This manufacturer takes pride for having the whole process of building their guitars done in Canada, from beginning to the end.
+This manufacturer takes pride in that the whole process of building their guitars is done in Canada, from beginning to the end.

 If you’re a beginner looking for your first acoustic guitar, you will probably want something that is affordable, offers a decent sound, and not too niche in terms of features or body style.